 As a student in the chemistry: materials chemistry program, you will:

-• Work alongside faculty on groundbreaking research.
-In the past, joint projects have resulted in a method to capture and process mercury from coal-fired power plants, and developing a chemical compound that filters cancer-causing perchlorates from water.
+• Work on groundbreaking research: Past projects between faculty and students have included methods to capture and process mercury from coal-fired power plants and the development of a chemical compound which filters cancer-causing perchlorates from water.

-• Join a group of fellow science lovers.
-The student chapter of the American Chemical Society has been recognized for excellence for eight years in a row.
+• Join a group of fellow science lovers: Our student chapter of the American Chemical Society has been recognized for excellence eight years in a row.

-• Learn the latest techniques in our four-story, 60,000-square-foot Dow Science Complex.
-It supports NMR spectrometry, radioactive materials research, and mass spectrometry and spectroscopy.
+• Learn in state-of-the-art campus labs: Study the latest techniques in our four-story, 60,000-square-foot Dow Science Complex.
+It supports NMR spectrometry, radioactive materials research, mass spectrometry and spectroscopy.

 Career Projected Salary